Complex Band Structure and Bound States in the Continuum: A Unified Theoretical Framework: Results and discussion

-The first term, $\sqrt{-c_1^{\prime\prime}/a^{\prime\prime}} = \partial_\delta f_{1,1} / \partial_\omega f_{1,1} \in \mathbb{R}$, is real since $f_{11}$ is real-valued.
+The first term, $\sqrt{-c_1^{\prime\prime}/a^{\prime\prime}} = \partial_\delta f_{1,1} / \partial_\omega f_{1,1} \in \mathbb{R}$, is real because $f_{11}$ is real-valued.
 Thus, the first-order correction to $\delta\omega$ is real, indicating an avoided level crossing and the opening of a bandgap of width $\mathrm{O}(\delta)$.
-The second-order correction vanishes for the negative root, while the positive root yields a complex value due to the complex nature of $f_{00}$ and $f_{10}$.
+The second-order correction vanishes for the negative root, whereas the positive root yields a complex value owing to the complex nature of $f_{00}$ and $f_{10}$.
 The former case implies the presence of a symmetry-protected BIC pinned at the $\Gamma$ point.
-As illustrated in figure~\ref{fig:SP-BIC}(a), symmetry-protected BICs (marked by circles) are shown on the lower band for perturbation strengths $\delta = 0.01$, $0.1$, and $0.2$, with slab thickness $h = a$.
-It is evident that both the bandgap width and frequency shift of the symmetry-protected BICs scale linearly with $\delta$, in excellent agreement with numerical simulations.
+Noted that only one solution exhibits a vanishing imaginary part; the other remains leaky.
+Thus, unlike accidental or Friedrich--Wintgen BICs, symmetry-protected BICs lack a true dual counterpart.
+As illustrated in figure~\ref{fig:SP-BIC}(a), symmetry-protected BICs (marked by circles) are shown on the lower band for the perturbation strengths $\delta = 0.01$, $0.1$, and $0.2$, with slab thickness $h = a$.
+It is evident that both the bandgap width and frequency shift of the symmetry-protected BICs scale linearly with $\delta$, in excellent agreement with the numerical simulations.

-By comparison with the analysis of the off-$\Gamma$ crossing point in equation~(\ref{eq:GRdisp-3band-cross2}), we find similar characteristics.
-In both cases, the avoided crossing of guided-mode resonances results in a bandgap scaling with $\delta$, regardless of whether the crossing occurs at the $\Gamma$ point.
-However, the behavior of the $\delta^2$ term distinguishes the two types of crossings.
-While ordinary guided-mode resonances exhibit a non-zero $\delta^2$ term in the frequency shift, the symmetry-protected BICs feature a vanishing $\delta^2$ correction.
-This contrast arises from the bulk Bloch wave $|\psi_0\rangle$, corresponding to the leaky FP modes, which significantly contributes to $\delta\omega''$ in guided-mode resonances but plays no role in the symmetry-protected BICs.
+A comparison with the analysis of the off-$\Gamma$ crossing point in equation~(\ref{eq:GRdisp-3band-cross2}) reveals similar characteristics.
+In both cases, the avoided crossing of the guided-mode resonances results in a bandgap scaling with $\delta$, regardless of whether the crossing occurs at the $\Gamma$ point.
+However, the behaviour of the $\delta^2$ term distinguishes the two types of crossings.
+Ordinary guided-mode resonances exhibit a nonzero $\delta^2$ term in the frequency shift, whereas the symmetry-protected BICs feature a vanishing $\delta^2$ correction.
+This contrast arises from the bulk Bloch wave $|\psi_0\rangle$, corresponding to the leaky FP modes, which significantly contributes to $\delta\omega''$ in the guided-mode resonances but plays no role in the symmetry-protected BICs.